aaronbutler/tallgrass/README.md

 1. Create a useful and appealing data mashup and analysis tool for Curiosity rover data.
 If you were wondering - the rover is in Papua because the GPS coordinates of Papua correspond with Curiosity's location using Nasa's coordinate system on Mars.

+Technically interesting searches include :222, :798, and :799